-- 2. Recessed, angled structure entry that address both streets. - 3.
+- 2.5.1 Primary entrances along public rights-of-way shall be accentuated to create an attractive and inviting appearance for residents and visitors. - 2.5.2 Each street frontage greater than 40 feet shall have an entry from that street. - 2.5.3 All structures with frontages on two public rights-of-ways (except for alleys) shall be required to provide a corner feature that shall include a minimum of one of the following: - I. Architectural canopy extending at least six feet from the structure's facade. - 2.
+Recessed, angled structure entry that address both streets. - 3.
 Monumental blade signage. - 4.
 Unique, decorative architectural elements such as metal or masonry that highlight the corner. - 5.
-Decorative clear story façade allowing full views of structure interior. - 2.5.4 Awnings or canopies above primary entrances are encouraged to protect from weather elements. - 2.5.5 Maximum distance between doors in the Downtown Core is 60 feet when a continuous façade consists of multiple uses. - 2.5.6 Primary entrances to a structure shall face a public right-of-way.
+Decorative clerestory façade allowing visual transparency and natural lighting into the structure. - 2.5.4 Awnings or canopies above primary entrances are encouraged to protect from weather elements. - 2.5.5 Maximum distance between doors in the Downtown Core is 60 feet when a continuous façade consists of multiple uses. - 2.5.6 Primary entrances to a structure shall face a public right-of-way.